 The good news is that you can recover your WordPress admin password, and username, from the PhpMyAdmin database.
 It’s the safest way to edit your password without modifying your blog files or adding complicated scripts that can damage the entire site if mistakes happened.

 Before starting, make sure you have a cPanel account.
 From there, you can access the PhpMyAdmin tables, and modify the user or admin details from there.

 To begin, log in to your cPanel, and locate the phpMyAdmin icon, then, click on it, and you will open the page, as the following screenshots.

 Now, in your database tables list, click the one that your actual WordPress site uses, and you will get all its tables on the right side as the next example.

 So, if your database prefix is “lo” for example, your user’s table will be “lo-users”.
-Anyway, we are talking about a single table, where the word “users” is included, at the end, and you will easily find it as the highlighted example in this screenshot.
+Anyway, we are talking about a single table, where the word “users” is included, in the end, and you will easily find it as the highlighted example in this screenshot.

 As you can see, you have the exact table that stores all your WordPress users, usernames, and passwords.
 So, you can start browsing it by clicking the “Browse” option.

 Now, you can find or change your WordPress password by clicking the “edit” option on every user’s table as the next example.

 On the next page, you will get your username, password, and all the details that come with every WordPress user and administrator.
 Please make sure that you’re again in the right database.